calimero-network/core/crates/node/README.md

 - Context creator sends a message to the topic requesting a coordinator.
 - Interested coordinators send a message to the topic replying with the intent to coordinate.
 - Context creator selects a coordinator from the interested coordinators.
+- Context creator stores `PeerId` of the selected coordinator.
 - Context creator sends a message to the topic with the information about the selected coordinator.
 - Selected coordinator joins the context topic, while other coordinators clear pending request.